IAS on Facebook

 - Oasis Nursery - selling Aglaonemas, Anthurium and Philodendron

-- As always, Bill and Denis Rotolante at Silver Krome Gardens will supply a plethora of Aroids for the member tables.
+- As always, Bill and Denis Rotolante at Silver Krome Gardens and Enid Offolter at NSE Tropicals, assisted by countless member growers, will supply a plethora of Aroids for the member tables.

 - IAS Members can offer plants at the members table - see here for more details on both the vendors and members sales.